 Roses in bloom at Chartwell

 Roses have long been associated with the Churchill's and their family home, Chartwell in Kent.
-The flower was a part of Winston and Clementine's love story from the very beginning and whilst a rose garden did already exist at Chartwell before the family bought the house, it was under their residence that the roses truly blossomed.
+The flower was a part of Winston and Clementine's love story from the very beginning after all.
+Every year the roses unfurl across the Golden Rose Avenue and Lady Clementine's Rose Garden, reaching their peak in mid-June but blossoming all summer long.

 Lady Clementine's Rose Garden